Duuuude! This guy is, like

 - While on the subject of McNinjas, Fester and his gang in 3 Ninjas.

 - ''Brice De Nice'.!
-"Hey, how's waxin'?", "Hey, just relaxin'", "J'ai cassé"' Subverted, as he doesn't even know how to swim and tries to surf in the Mediterranean (where there are no waves).
+"Hey, how's waxin'?", "Hey, just relaxin'", "Je t'ai cassé"/Burned !'
+Subverted, as he doesn't even know how to swim and tries to surf in the Mediterranean (where there are no waves).

 - Woody from Earth Girls Are Easy.

-- Being that the whole thing is set in the beaches of California, Surf Nazis Must Die has a gang of them called Pipeliners.
+- Being that the whole thing is set in the beaches of California, Surf Nazis Must Die has a gang of your typical surfer dudes called Pipeliners.

 - in Apocalypse Now, Lt.
 Col. Bill Kilgore is a rarified creature; a Blood Knight Surfer Dude.
 Lance is a much more straightforward example.